quandyfactory/dicttoxml/README.md

 Installation
 ============

-The dicttoxml module is [published on the Python Package Index](https://pypi.python.org/pypi/dicttoxml), so you can install it using `pip` or `easy_install`.
+The dicttoxml module is [published on the Python Package Index](https://pypi.python.org/pypi/dicttoxml), so you can install it using `pip`.

     pip install dicttoxml

-Or:

-    easy_install dicttoxml

 Alternately, you can download the tarballed installer - `dicttoxml-[VERSION].tar.gz` - for this package from the [dist](https://github.com/quandyfactory/dicttoxml/tree/master/dist) directory on github and uncompress it.
 Then, from a terminal or command window, navigate into the unzipped folder and type the command:

     python setup.py install

 That should be all you need to do.

 Basic Usage